Read more about Shue Li's story...

 How we help

-The Washington State Community Services Block Grant (CSBG) program receives federal funds to:
+The Washington State Community Services Block Grant (CSBG) program receives state and federal funds to:

 - Help alleviate poverty